 Similar to POP but specifically for people of Aboriginal or Torres Strait Islander descent.
 IDP is currently available as a regional program in select regional locations.

 A pre-sentence program for persons whose current offences and drug related problem is typically more serious than persons who may be referred to POP or IDP, but not so serious that imprisonment is likely.

 STIR is widely available in many regional locations.
 The STIR program in Perth, Joondalup, Midland and Armadale is managed through the Perth Drug Court in the Perth Magistrates Court .

 More comprehensive information and downloads on the court drug diversion programs and the broader WA Diversion Program can be obtained from the Drug and Alcohol Office - Drug Diversion Programs website.

 For general information in regard to the Drug Diversion programs available within the Magistrates Court of Western Australia, please contact the Manager Courts Drug Diversion Programs on 9425 2526.

-For Information, referal or general advice please contact:
+For Information, referal or general advice please speak with the Diversion Officer at the court you are attending or contact:

 Alcohol & Drug Information Service (ADIS)

 Phone: (08) 9442 5000